ahmed-e-abdulaziz/ahmedabdulaziz.com/content/posts/rest-fundamentals.md

 ### Caching

-If a request is following REST, the request must announce detail if it's cacheable or not.
-This leads to a greatly reduced number of requests.
+If a request is following REST, the request must detail if it's cacheable or not.
+Applying caching to requests in client side and server side leads to a greatly reduced number of requests.
+Or even the elimination of requests altogether over a period of time.

 ### Layers